 The 388 FW was the first unit to fly the F-16 into conflict with the Low Altitude Navigation and Targeting Infrared for Night (LANTIRN) system over the skies of Iraq and Kuwait during Operations DESERT SHIELD/DESERT STORM, and continued to employ the LANTIRN in Operations DESERT CALM, DESERT FOX, and NORTHERN and SOUTHERN WATCH.
 Since September 2001, the 4th, 34th, and 421st Fighter Squadrons and the 729th Air Control Squadron have actively engaged in Operations ENDURING FREEDOM, IRAQI FREEDOM and NOBLE EAGLE, defending the nation at home and abroad.
 The wing continued to develop its role of Forward Air Control-Airborne.
 Assorted support personnel were deployed en-mass or individually from within each unit of the 388 FW.

-Hill's 388th Fighter Wing and the Air Force Reserve 419th Fighter Wing will become the Air Force's first operational units to fly the F-35A, with the first jet projected to arrive in the fall of 2015.
+Hill's 388th Fighter Wing and the Air Force Reserve 419th Fighter Wing are the Air Force's first combat-coded units to fly the F-35A, with the first jet projected to arrive in the fall of 2015.
 The 388th FW is scheduled to receive 72 F-35s.
-The wing will receive an initial cadre of pilots from the F-35 test and training units at Eglin AFB, Fla., Luke AFB, Ariz., and Nellis AFB, Nev., while also gaining F-35 qualified pilots from other fighter wings, and retraining some F-16 pilots currently in-house.
-Roughly 140 maintenance professionals will be in place in September 2015, and approximately 260 maintainers will be on the 34th Aircraft Maintenance Unit books by August 2016.
-Hill will transition more than 100 legacy technicians to F-35 maintainers within the first year of operations.
-The 34th will have five F-35 qualified pilots during the first month of flying, and by the end of January 2016, the wing will have 10 F-35 qualified pilots.
+The 34th will have five F-35 qualified pilots during the first month of flying.
+The 388th FW is putting pilots into the training pipeline quickly at Eglin AFB, Fla. and Luke AFB, Ariz.
+By the end of January 2016, the wing will have 10 F-35 qualified pilots, including Wing Commander Col. David B. Lyons who finished his training earlier this year.
+Roughly 100 maintenance professionals will be in place in February 2016, and approximately 280 maintainers will be on the 34th Aircraft Maintenance Unit books by August 2016.
+Hill will transition more than 200 legacy technicians to F-35 maintainers within the first year of operations.

 Today the men and women of the 388th Fighter Wing stand ready to deploy anywhere, anytime, with the knowledge, training, and equipment to ensure total air superiority over any adversary - Liberty or Death!